apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 \end{document}
 ```
-Processing the LaTeX file generates a PDF output.
-The command line instruction to do this is
+A PDF output file, `ex.pdf`, is generated by the `pdflatex` command, like this:
 ```
 > pdflatex ex.tex
 ```

-In the LaTeX file, the `\DocumentMetadata` command activates the new tagged-data features of LaTeX.
+In the LaTeX source file, the `\DocumentMetadata` command activates new features of LaTeX.
 This command must come before `\documentclass`.
 Files can be embedded using the `embedfile` package command `\embedfile`.

 The veraPDF checker can be used to confirm that the PDF file produced complies with the PDF/A-3b standard.

-The embedded file `attachme.txt` can be extracted from `ex.pdf` and its contents displayed, as shown here:
+To extract the contents of the embedded file `attachme.txt`, we can use the Python package `pypdf`:
 ```py
 from pypdf import PdfReader